• Home

 Ingredients You’ll Need

-Russet potatoes (4 lbs, about 6–8 medium) — Russets are the right potato for baking.
-They have a starchy interior that fluffs up perfectly when cooked through.
-Yukon Golds will also work but they’re waxier and produce a denser, creamier result.
-Red potatoes are too small and waxy.
-For the classic baked potato experience, stick with russets.
+Russet potatoes (4 lbs, about 6–8 medium) — Russets are the right potato for baking — I wouldn’t swap them for reds or Yukons if you want that classic fluffy interior.
+Yukon Golds will work but they’re waxier and produce a denser, creamier result that’s fine on its own but not quite a baked potato.

 One important tip: choose potatoes of similar size so they finish cooking at the same time.
 If you mix small and very large potatoes in the same batch, the smaller ones will be overcooked by the time the big ones are done.